-The most recent AGM on 14 May 2020 in Markaryd was attended by 412 shareholders, 33 of which attended in person, and 379 attended through proxies.
-The 412 shareholders represented 60% of the shares and 80% of the total number of votes in the company.
-The AGM was attended by the Board of Directors, the MD/CEO and the company's auditors.
+NIBE's Annual General Meeting was held on 11 May 2021.
+As a consequence of the Covid-19 pandemic, the meeting was held with postal voting only.
+63% of the shares and 82% of the total number of votes in the company were represented via postal voting.
 The minutes of the AGM and the company's articles of association are available on the company's website.